NTT-Companies-Group/NTT-Collection/README.md

-# NTT Collection
+# NeTT Collection

-A collection of NTT editions of applications made by the NTT members.
+A collection of NTT editions of applications made by the NeTT members.